79 Buccleuch Street, Dumfries DG1 2AB

 The Hive, Low Buckholmside, Galashiels TD1 1RT

 Veterans First Point (V1P) has been developed by veterans for veterans.
 The service provided is free at the point of access and provided as part of the NHS.
 V1P Borders provide veterans services throughout the Borders.
 The team consists of veterans peer support workers, clinicians, therapists and administration team.

 2 Queens Crescent, Glasgow G4 9BW

-Visibility is a charity working throughout the West of Scotland, delivering a range of services and support to enable people living with visual impairment to live independently within their own communities.
+Visibility is a charity working throughout the west of Scotland, delivering a range of services and support to enable people living with visual impairment to live independently within their own communities.
 Visibility support children and adults to make their own choices and live their lives fully, confidently and independently.

 There are many ways that Visibility can help, support or advise you.
 Some of Visibility’s work is for people with a visual impairment and some sensory projects are for people who have sight and/or hearing loss.
-If your vision has been affected by stroke or head injury, their “Neurosight” project might be able to help.
+If your vision has been affected by stroke or head injury, its “Neurosight” project might be able to help.